heri/studiozenkai/content/post/bots.md

 The next level would be crafting messages that would be personal, emotional, friendly and at times more talkative to build rapport, and why not, have users enjoy the service.

 This is what I am currently researching.
 There is already a framework to process user requests and go into a calendar and a SQL database.
+It can also access third-party REST APIs.
 If you have a database of customer communications annotated with appropriate responses, we can see how bots can automate and increase customer outreach.